-NO. PROTOCOL Full Compliance Score Actual Score E11 The certified warehouse area has established written procedures for the care and use of the following emergency and safety equipment: a) first aid kit b) eyewash station or eyewash/shower c) fire extinguishers d) respirator and chemical cartridge e) personal protection equipment Observations: 10 10 10 10 10
+NO. PROTOCOL: Emergency Equipment Maintenance Full Compliance Score Actual Score E10 The certified warehouse area has established written procedures and inspection records for the care and use of the following emergency and safety equipment: a) first aid kit b) eyewash station or eyewash/shower c) spill clean up equipment and supplies d) respirator and chemical cartridge e) personal protection equipment Observations : Mandatory

-E11 Inspect the written operating procedures for the care and use of emergency equipment.
+E10 Inspect the written operating procedures for the care and use of emergency equipment along with past usage inspection reports.
 Written procedures can be obtained from manufacturers or provincial regulators.

-NO. PROTOCOL Full Compliance Score Actual Score E12 The management of this certified warehouse area has a written procedure for the proper handling, storage and disposal of contaminated products and hazardous waste materials that meets all legal requirements.
+NO. PROTOCOL: Hazardous Waste Procedures Full Compliance Score Actual Score E11 The management of this certified warehouse area has a written procedure for the proper handling, storage and disposal of contaminated products and hazardous waste materials that meets all legal requirements.
 Observations: Mandatory

-E12 Have the manager of the certified warehouse area explain the written procedures for the proper handling, storage and disposal of contaminated products and hazardous waste materials.
+E11 Have the manager of the certified warehouse area explain the written procedures for the proper handling, storage and disposal of contaminated products and hazardous waste materials.

-NO. PROTOCOL Full Compliance Score Actual Score E13 This certified warehouse area has developed and implemented written site specific operating procedures for: a) Receiving products b) Shipping products c) Spill clean-up and reporting d) Receiving damaged goods e) Storage of damaged goods f) Containment inspection and maintenance g) Handling and storing TDG and National Fire Code regulated products h) Fork lift operations Observations: 10 10 10 10 10 10 10
+NO. PROTOCOL: Safe Operating Procedures Full Compliance Score Actual Score E12 This certified warehouse area has developed and implemented written site specific operating procedures for: a) Receiving products b) Shipping products c) Spill clean-up and reporting d) Receiving damaged goods e) Storage of damaged goods f) Containment inspection and maintenance g) Handling and storing TDG and National Fire Code regulated products h) Fork lift operations Observations: 10 10 10 10 10 10 10

-Establish with the manager of the certified warehouse area at the opening meeting what specific jobs are carried out at this facility.
+E12 Establish with the manager of the certified warehouse area at the opening meeting what specific jobs are carried out at this facility.
 Use the list found in this protocol to prompt responses.
 Use the information gathered to inspect the written site specific operating procedures for all the jobs identified.
 Refer to protocols C9, B18, B19, E3.

-NO. PROTOCOL Full Compliance Score Actual Score E14 Within the agrichemical warehouse: a) A copy of all SDS's for products handled is available. b) At least one copy is available outside the warehouse and is readily accessible.
-Observations: 30 30
+NO. PROTOCOL: Safety Data Sheets Full Compliance Score Actual Score E13 Within the agrichemical warehouse: a) A copy of all SDS's for products handled is available. b) At least one copy is available outside the warehouse and is readily accessible.
+30 30 b) Ensure that at least one copy of all SDS. is maintained outside the warehouse If this copy is in electronic format, devices must exist to access the data during an emergency.

-- E14 a) Verify with the manager of the facility the availability of SDS's for all products handled.
-If the site chooses electronic format these must be readily accessible during operating hours. - b) Ensure that at least one copy of all SDS. is maintained outside the warehouse If this copy is in electronic format, devices must exist to access the data during an emergency.
+E13 a) Verify with the manager of the facility the availability of SDS's for all products handled.
+If the site chooses electronic format these must be readily accessible during operating hours.
+Note, if using a web browser, bookmarks for quick navigation to SDS's are required.

-NO. PROTOCOL Full Compliance Score Actual Score E15 A system for maintaining on-site inventory by products and quantities exists.
+NO. PROTOCOL: Inventory Management System Full Compliance Score Actual Score E14 A system for maintaining on-site inventory by products and quantities exists.
 Observations: 20

-E15 Have the manager of the certified warehouse area describe how inventories are managed by product size and quantities.
+E14 Have the manager of the certified warehouse area describe how inventories are managed by product size and quantities.
 Maintaining inventories by dollar amounts is not acceptable.
 This information is critical for use in emergency response situations.
+In situations where sites have multiple certified storage buildings, the inventory list must show what is stored in each building.

-NO. PROTOCOL Full Compliance Score Actual Score E16 A sampling of shipping documents was inspected and these documents include: a) Receiving AWSA Certification Number Mandatory b) Designated Seed Treatment Operation Certification Number, and/or Mandatory c) Grower name or number to whom the product was shipped.
-Mandatory Shipments to individual end users will not exceed their agronomic requirements Observations:
+NO. PROTOCOL: Customer Verification and Documentation Full Compliance Score Actual Score E15 A sampling of shipping documents was inspected and these documents include: a) Receiving AWSA Certification Number; or Mandatory b) Seed Treatment Operation Certification Number or seed treatment Grower Waiver; or Mandatory c) Protected Ag Stewardship certification # or Protected Ag Grower waiver; or Mandatory d) Grower name or number to whom the product was shipped.
+Mandatory Shipments to individual end users will not exceed their agronomic requirements.
+Observations: